 The competitive structure of the cat litter market promotes the quest for differentiation.

-Manufacturers employ high-end odor neutralizers, patent technologies for cleaning, and other research-based variants that end up in the product costs.
+Manufacturers employ high-end odor neutralizers, patented technologies for cleaning, and other research-based variants that contribute to the product costs.

-Business entities spend money on customized product package deals and other incentive systems.
+Business entities spend money on customized product packages and other incentive systems.

-Another aspect that drives competitive undercutting by the players in the cat litter market is the market dynamics.
+Another aspect that drives competitive undercutting by players in the cat litter market is market dynamics.
 These activities, therefore, determine overall market pricing.

 Retail Store Margins

-Retail stores place their markups to cover property, facilities, and employee costs while taking profits.
+Retail stores apply their markups to cover property, facilities, and employee costs while making profits.

 Owing to their size, large retailers are in a position to secure the right wholesale prices and achieve the desired sales margin.

 Their overhead expenses are also included in the sticker prices.
-This is why buying in bulk directly from manufacturers gets higher rates in the market.
+This is why buying in bulk directly from manufacturers results in higher rates in the market.

 Inflationary Pressures